How to Install and Connect a New Dishwasher

 Fortunately, connecting the dishwasher yourself is a fairly easy job, once the old dishwasher has been removed.

 Connecting a new dishwasher requires three connections: a power-cord connection, a water supply connection, and a drain line connection.
-None of these is particularly hard to do if you understand what's required.
+DIYers can do all of these if they understand what's required.

 The power connection may be the trickiest, especially if you don't have experience with electrical wiring.
-Dishwashers can be "hard-wired" with an NM cable that feeds directly into the wire connection box on the dishwasher; or, more commonly, they can use a standard appliance cord that plugs into a wall outlet.
-Either way, the electrical code now requires that dishwashers be served by their own dedicated circuits, and if yours is not wired this way, you may want to have a new circuit installed at the same time you are replacing the dishwasher.
-In some areas, code requires that the dishwasher must be plugged into an outlet, and this is the better strategy, since it makes it easier to disconnect the appliance should it need to be serviced in the future.
+Dishwashers can be "hard-wired" with an NM circuit cable that feeds directly into the wire connection box on the dishwasher; or, more commonly, they can use a standard appliance cord that plugs into a wall outlet.
+Either way, the electrical code now requires that a dishwasher be served by its own dedicated circuit, and if yours is not wired this way, you may want to have a new circuit installed at the same time you are replacing the dishwasher.
+In some areas, code requires that the dishwasher must be plugged into an outlet.
+Even where not required, this is the better strategy, since it makes it easier to disconnect the appliance if it needs to be serviced in the future.

 There is no reason you can't wire the dishwasher yourself.
 Both hard-wired connections and appliance cord connections are done exactly the same way, with wire connections made inside an access panel at the base of the appliance.